nimaaskarian/nimaaskarian.github.io/_posts/2025-07-03-offline-dictionaries.md

-why offline dictionaries? dictionaries are often small files (my whole setup of dictionaries are 99M `du`). there's no need to waste your internet bandwidth with them, searching through web dictionaries all the time. also; local files often give you freedom and flexability in what front-end to use.
+why offline dictionaries? dictionaries are often small files (my whole setup of dictionaries are 99M `du`). there's no need to waste your internet bandwidth for them, searching through web dictionaries all the time. also; local files often give you freedom and flexability in what front-end to use.

-not to mention that when you live in some specific country the middle east, its quite easy to get in a situation that the network is completely shutdown. well, the need to educate oneself is higher in times of war or middle of a revolution.
+not to mention that when you live in some specific country the middle east, its quite easy to get stuck in a situation that the network is completely shutdown. well, the need to educate oneself is higher in times of war or middle of a revolution.
 # Offline dictionaries, in Arch linux
 [dictd](https://archlinux.org/packages/?name=dictd) package in arch linux is the gateway to having fully offline and amazing dictionaries. by default, it uses